 The following illustration may be closer to home.
 The story is told of a pastor who found the roads blocked one Sunday morning and was forced to skate on the river to get to church, which he did.
 When he arrived the elders of the church were horrified that their preacher had skated on the Lord’s day.
 After the service they held a meeting where the pastor explained that it was either skate to church or not go at all.
 Finally, one elder asked, “Did you enjoy it?”
 When the preacher answered, “No,” the board decided it was all right.
 In this case, doing “enjoyable work” was forbidden on the Lord’s day.
 (Today in the Word, December, 1989).

-Welcome to another work-in-progress: John 5:10-18!
-I hope the study of this passage of Scripture so far is preparing you for the issues that are surfacing, and for the way that the Lord Jesus is going to address them.
-You are welcome to grab your Bible and work alongside me.
 May this study help you to understand and deal with the forces of legalism around us today.
 I believe that the only cure for legalism is a humble heart and a correct understanding and application of God’s Word.
 So please stay in God’s Word and make it your only guide for living.